- ICH GCP

 Informed consent: Participants will provide online consent prior to the main survey, after determining eligibility.

-Randomization: After providing informed consent, participants will randomly assigned to one of eleven panels.
+Randomization: After providing informed consent, participants will be randomly assigned to one of eleven panels.
 Participants will have an equal chance of being randomized to any of the eleven panels.
 Each panel will view 5 advertisements about CBD that was documented in a CBD retailer in the US.

 Assessment: Participants in the study will complete one survey that will take approximately 20 minutes.
 During the survey, participants will view 5 advertisements about CBD.
 Participants will be randomized to 1 of 11 panels, each containing 5 different advertisements.
 Within each panel, participants will be randomized to the order of the images they see and will be asked a series of questions after each advertisement to determine the appeal CBD and if they perceive the ad to be making health claims that are prohibited by the US FDA.
 After viewing all 5 ads in their assigned panel, participants will complete measures assessing outcome expectancies of CBD use, perceived benefits of daily CBD use, and willingness to try CBD (non-users only).